-As of June 29, 2018, the total amount of gross unrecognized tax benefits, including interest and penalties, was approximately \$17.9 million, of which \$1.1 million would affect the Company's effective tax rate if the benefits are eventually recognized.
+As of September 28, 2018, the total amount of gross unrecognized tax benefits, including interest and penalties, was approximately \$17.6 million, of which \$4.8 million would affect the Company's effective tax rate if the benefits are eventually recognized.
 The remaining gross unrecognized tax benefit does not affect the Company's effective tax rate as it relates to positions that would be settled with tax attributes such as net operating loss carryforward or tax credits previously subject to a valuation allowance.
 The Company recognizes interest and penalties related to unrecognized tax positions in income tax expense.
-The Company had \$0.5 million of gross interest and penalties accrued as of June 29, 2018.
+The Company had \$0.5 million of gross interest and penalties accrued as of September 28, 2018.
 The Company will continue to review its tax positions and provide for, or reverse, unrecognized tax benefits as issues arise.
-As of June 29, 2018, the Company released \$1.5 million from a 2013-2015 audit settlement in Israel.
+For the nine months ended September 28, 2018, the Company released \$1.5 million from a 2013-2015 audit settlement in Israel and \$0.3 million due to the expiration of the statutes of limitations on the Company's U.S. corporate tax returns for the 2013 tax year.